tiequan12345/tiequan-pnl-webapp/docs/04-implementation-details.md

 #### ledger_transactions
 - Transaction records with signed quantities
 - Valuation fields for cost basis calculation
-- Support for all transaction types including trades
+- Support for all transaction types including trades and transfers
-- Double-entry pattern for trade-like transactions
+- Double-entry pattern for trade-like and transfer transactions

 #### prices_latest
 - Current price cache for all assets